Privacy

 If you are a California resident, you have the following rights.
 We will honor requests received to the extent required by applicable law and within the time provided by law.

 a.
-Right to Access, Right to Correction, and Right to Deletion
+Right to Access & Right to Know, Right to Deletion, and Right to Correct

-• Right to Access and Right to Know regarding Personal Information.
+• Right to Access and Right to Know.
 You have the right to request that we disclose the following to you

 • our business or commercial purpose for collecting or selling Personal Information;

-• the categories of third parties with whom we share Personal Information; and
+• the categories of third parties with whom we share personal information;

 • the categories of personal information about you, if any, that we have disclosed for monetary or other valuable consideration and the categories of third parties to which we have disclosed the information, by category or categories of personal information for each third party to which we disclosed the personal information; and